liuyucce/m2containers/README.txt

 Cron job path is configured in /workspace/crontab/laradock.

-To not let POSTFIX send emails to Mailhog, remove values of POSTFIX_SMTP_SERVER AND POSTFIX_SMTP_PORT, change value of ENABLE_MAILHOG to false.
+To not let POSTFIX send emails to Mailhog, remove values of POSTFIX_SMTP_SERVER AND POSTFIX_SMTP_PORT, change value of ENABLE_MAILPIT to false.

 Sometimes the self-generated SSL may have issue with integrations.
 In this case, change 'verifypeer' => false, 'verifyhost' => 0 in vendor/magento/framework/HTTP/Adapter/Curl.php->_config.